Getting Organized at Work

 Once you’ve developed your treatment strategy, you’ll likely want to focus on getting back to business.
-Unfortunately, cancer and its treatment can’t be relegated to after-hours, thus some overlap will require you to make the transition from work to treatment as seamless as possible.
+Unfortunately, cancer and its treatment can’t be relegated to after-work hours.
+As a result, you’ll want to try to make the transition from work to treatment as seamless as possible.
 The same organizational skills you’ve honed on the job are the key to making this process run smoothly.
 Here are some steps to help guide the way.

 Setting Up Your Files

 Whoever predicted a paperless society never had cancer.
 The paperwork can be mind-boggling — filing insurance claims, preparing taxes, not to mention keeping track of your own thoughts.
 It’s all easier if you have solid organizational systems in place — at home and at work.

 In addition to keeping a permanent set of files at home, it’s a good idea to have another portable set that you can carry between work and appointments.
 Designate a tote bag that is large enough to hold x-rays and anything else you might need, such as:

 - A notebook, to jot your impressions, notes, questions for the doctor, etc.

 - Post-It Notes to highlight important pages

 - Books, newspapers, magazines — or portable work projects — for the waiting room

 - Blank checks, credit cards, debit cards or any other payment methods you’ll need